Bachelor Contestant Tracy Shapoff Apologizes for Offensive

 She added, "I do not defend any of the words I have tweeted, I just want to deeply apologize and learn from my mistakes.
 I wholeheartedly reject all of those sentiments.
 That being said, I take full responsibility for my tweets and will use this as a learning experience.
 I hope that we can continue to spread love and kindness in the world."

-ABC, which famously fired Roseanne Barr from her own hit sitcom earlier this year over she posted a racist tweet, has not commented on Shapoff's past social media posts or her apology.
+ABC, which famously fired Roseanne Barr from her own hit sitcom earlier this year over she posted a racist tweet, declined to comment on Shapoff's past social media posts or her apology.

 The Bachelor season 23 premieres on ABC on Monday, January 7, at 8 p.m.
 ET.